bbauska/Anti-Project-2025/README.md

 guidance reforms discussed below.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 said “EEOC should disclaim power to enter into consent decrees that require
+<p>Project 2025 said “EEOC should disclaim power to enter into consent decrees that require
 employer actions that it could not require under the laws it enforces.
 “Disclaim power to enter into consent decrees.
 EEOC should disclaim power to enter into consent decrees that require employer actions that it could not require under the laws it enforces.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 recommended EEOC reorient its enforcement priorities towards “failure to
+<p>Project 2025 recommended EEOC reorient its enforcement priorities towards “failure to
 accommodate disability, religion and pregnancy (but not abortion).”
 “Reorient enforcement priorities.
 EEOC should reorient its enforcement priorities toward claims of failure to accommodate disability, religion, and pregnancy (but not abortion).”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 called for increasing revenue thresholds at which the NLRB asserts jurisdiction over
+<p>Project 2025 called for increasing revenue thresholds at which the NLRB asserts jurisdiction over
 employers.
 “Congress should enact legislation increasing the revenue thresholds at which the National Labor Relations Board asserts jurisdiction over employers to match changes in inflation that have occurred since 1935 and better reflect the definition of ‘small business’ used by the federal government.”